 01 of 05

 Cellulose sponges are some of the most common, low-cost sponges on the market.
 Their bright colors and hand-sized shapes make them a great choice for lots of different types of chores.
 Cellulose sponges are inexpensive, provide good absorbency, and last through tough chores.

 02 of 05

-Abrasive sponges can be cellulose sponges with an extra abrasive material attached or just a thin sheet of abrasive material.
+Abrasive sponges can be cellulose sponges with an extra abrasive material attached or can be just a thin sheet of abrasive material.
 These sponges are great for use on outdoor grills and some patio furniture.
 Abrasive sponges are intended to remove stuck-on food or debris and are a great tool for removing baked-on food on pots and pans.
 It's important, however, to avoid abrasive sponges when cleaning delicate glass or pots with a non-stick coating that can be damaged by abrasive material.

 A lot of these sponges are color-coded according to their level of toughness.
-Unfortunately, there is no standard between companies and even in their own brands for the color-coded system.
+Unfortunately, there is no standard between companies or even within a single brand for the color-coded system.
 Your best bet is to carefully read the packaging to determine if the abrasive sponge is right for your surfaces.

 03 of 05

 Compressed Cellulose Sponges

 Compressed cellulose sponges are sometimes called pop-up sponges.
 These sponges are dry and have all of the air sucked out of them prior to packaging.
-The sponge "re-hydrates" when you place it in water, popping up into a normal cellulose sponge.
-Compressed cellulose sponges can be attractive to some buyers because they are not usually treated with soap or biocide substances.
-Compressed cellulose sponges are more expensive than other sponges.
+The sponge rehydrates when you place it in water, popping up into a normal cellulose sponge.
+Compressed cellulose sponges can be attractive to some buyers because they are not usually treated with soap or biocide substances, although it's best to check the manufacturer's product description to make sure.
+However, compressed cellulose sponges can often be more expensive than other sponges.

 04 of 05

 Natural sponges are actually harvested from the ocean.
-They are not as common to find and are generally more expensive to purchase, although home improvement and paint supply stores usually have them in stock.
-These super absorbent sponges are great for washing windows and cleaning up large spills.
-Since natural sponges don't trap particles and debris, they can last up to a year when properly cared for.Continue to 5 of 5 below.
+They are generally more expensive to purchase and are not as easy to find as other sponges, although home improvement and paint supply stores usually have them in stock.
+These super-absorbent sponges are great for washing windows and cleaning up large spills.
+Natural sponges are durable and can last a long time when properly cared for.Continue to 5 of 5 below.

 05 of 05